Henry Darrow: Later years

 Darrow was a member of the board of directors of the Screen Actors Guild (SAG) and a member of SAG's Ethnic Minorities Committee.
 He was also a founder of Nosotros, an organization helping Latino actors land non-stereotyped parts.
 Darrow served on the Advisory Committee of Bilingual Children's Television.
 In his later years, Darrow had cut back on his public appearances.

+Death

 Darrow died of natural causes on March 14, 2021, at the age of 87.